timdeschryver/timdeschryver.dev/content/posts/working-with-angular-forms-in-an-enterprise-environment/index.md

 - [Angular: Nested template driven form](https://medium.com/@a.yurich.zuev/angular-nested-template-driven-form-4a3de2042475) by [Alexey Zuev](https://twitter.com/yurzui)
 - [Unleash the power 💪of Forms with Angular’s Reactive Forms](https://blog.angularindepth.com/unleash-the-power-of-forms-with-angulars-reactive-forms-d6be5918f408) by [Siddharth Ajmera](https://twitter.com/SiddAjmera)
 - [Dive into Reactive Forms](https://blog.angularindepth.com/dive-into-reactive-forms-cfc9adbb4467) by [Reactive Fox](https://twitter.com/thekiba_io)
+- The Control Value Accessor  -  Like A Wormhole In Space For Your Forms, Only More Useful by [Jennifer Wadella ](https://twitter.com/likeOMGitsFEDAY) -  this was a recent talk at ng-conf 2019 so keep an eye for this video to come out.